MemoAct: Atkinson-Shiffrin-Inspired Hierarchical Memory-Augmented Policy for Robotic Manipulation: Experiments

 \subsection{Extension}

-\textbf{The long short-term memory consolidation module (MCM) of MemoAct can be seamlessly integrated into existing baseline policies and consistently yields substantial performance improvements in history-aware tasks.
-(Q4)} We integrated MCM into a representative baseline policy, DP3~\cite{DP3}.
-As demonstrated in Table \ref{tab:dp3_results}, equipping DP3 with MCM leads to a dramatic enhancement in overall performance on MemoryRTBench, with the average success rate surging from 26\% to 76.5\%.
+\textbf{Our memory module can be seamlessly integrated into existing policies to improve history-aware decision making (Q5).} We integrate our memory module into DP3~\cite{DP3}.
+As shown in Table~\ref{tab:dp3_seed_stats}, our memory module improves DP3's average success rate on MemoryRTBench from 22.1\% to 60.1\%.